CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'ingest_clumps_ranges' Results & Conclusion

-Over the clump sizes, `RangeSetBlaze` averges about 3 times faster than `rangemap` and 10 times faster than `Roaring`, However ...
+Over the clump sizes, `RangeSetBlaze` averages about 3 times faster than `rangemap` and 10 times faster than `Roaring`, However ...

 `RangeSetBlaze` batches range inputs by sorting them and then merging adjacent ranges.
 This batching is likely not implemented in `rangemap` or `Roaring` but could easily be added to it or any other range-based crate.